 Adaptive Representations for Reinforcement Learning

-This book presents new algorithms for reinforcement learning, a form of machine learning in which an autonomous agent seeks a control policy for a sequential decision task.
-Since current methods typically rely on manually designed solution representations, agents that automatically adapt their own representations have the potential to dramatically improve performance.
-This book introduces two novel approaches for automatically discovering high-performing representations.
+In reinforcement learning, an autonomous agent seeks an effective control policy for tackling a sequential decision task.
+Unlike in supervised learning, the agent never sees examples of correct or incorrect behavior but receives only a reward signal as feedback.
+One limitation of current methods is that they typically require a human to manually design a representation for the solution (e.g. the internal structure of a neural network).
+Since poor design choices can lead to grossly suboptimal policies, agents that automatically adapt their own representations have the potential to dramatically improve performance.
+This thesis introduces two novel approaches for automatically discovering high-performing representations.
 The first approach synthesizes temporal difference methods, the traditional approach to reinforcement learning, with evolutionary methods, which can learn representations for a broad class of optimization problems.
-This synthesis is accomplished by customizing evolutionary methods to the on-line nature of reinforcement learning and using them to evolve representations for value function approximators.
-The second approach automatically learns representations based on piecewise-constant approximations of value functions.
+This synthesis is accomplished via 1) on-line evolutionary computation, which customizes evolutionary methods to the on-line nature of most reinforcement learning problems, and 2) evolutionary function approximation, which evolves representations for the value function approximators that are critical to the temporal difference approach.
+The second approach, called adaptive tile coding, automatically learns representations based on tile codings, which form piecewise-constant approximations of value functions.
 It begins with coarse representations and gradually refines them during learning, analyzing the current policy and value function to deduce the best refinements.
-This book also introduces a novel method for devising input representations.
-This method addresses the feature selection problem by extending an algorithm that evolves the topology and weights of neural networks such that it evolves their inputs too.
-In addition to introducing these new methods, this book presents extensive empirical results in multiple domains demonstrating that these techniques can substantially improve performance over methods with manual representations.
+This thesis also introduces a novel method for devising input representations.
+In particular, it presents a way to find a minimal set of features sufficient to describe the agent's current state, a challenge known as the feature selection problem.
+The technique, called Feature Selective NEAT is an extension to NEAT, a method for evolving neural networks used throughout this thesis.
+While NEAT evolves both the topology and weights of a neural network, FS-NEAT goes one step further by learning the network's inputs too.
+Using evolution, it automatically and simultaneously determines the network's inputs, topology, and weights.
+In addition to introducing these new methods, this thesis presents extensive empirical results in multiple domains demonstrating that these techniques can substantially improve performance over methods with manual representations.